totalopenstation/totalopenstation/docs/index.rst

 Getting started with Total Open Station
 =======================================

-Total Open Station |version| is in now available and can be installed on all major operating systems.
+Total Open Station |version| is now available and can be installed on all major operating systems.
 A development version could be build from source.